 Those arrested at the protest were taken to the 7th Precinct headquarters.
 Councilman Williams was released with a desk appearance ticket, but Councilman Rodriguez was booked on charges of disorderly conduct, resisting arrest, and obstruction of government administration.
 He will be held until his arraignment.

 The Immigrant Rights Clinic of Washington Square Legal Services filed a suit on behalf of Ravi Ragbir Thursday against Attorney General Jeff Sessions and other officials.
 They claim Ragbir has a stay of removal that is valid through January 19, rendering his arrest premature.
-It remains to be seen what fate awaits Mr. Ragbir.We value your comments!
-Please weigh in on our comment section below.
+It remains to be seen what fate awaits Mr. Ragbir.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com